PundiAI/pundi-docs/pundi-aifx/delegators/delegators-faq.md

 ## What is a delegator?

 People who cannot or do not want to operate [validator nodes](../validators/validator-overview.md) can still participate in the staking process as delegators.
-Active validators are chosen and ranked based on their total overall FX staked (this is the sum of their self-delegated stake as well as their delegators' stake).
+Active validators are chosen and ranked based on their total overall PUNDIAI staked (this is the sum of their self-delegated stake as well as their delegators' stake).
 They are by no means solely chosen by their self-delegated stake.
 This is an important property and acts as a safeguard against validators that are bad actors.
-In a decentralized ecosystem, if a validator is a bad actor, delegators will undelegate their FX from them to avoid incurring any slashings of their delegated stake.
-Good actors will invariably have more FX delegated to them.
+In a decentralized ecosystem, if a validator is a bad actor, delegators will undelegate their PUNDIAI from them to avoid incurring any slashings of their delegated stake.
+Good actors will invariably have more PUNDIAI delegated to them.
 Game theory dictates that over time, validators who are bad actors will exit the active validator set whilst good actors will remain or climb higher up the ranks, eventually resulting in a stable and secure ecosystem.

 **Delegators share the revenue of their validators, but they also share the risks.** In terms of revenue, validators and delegators differ in that validators can apply a commission on the revenue that goes to their delegator before it is distributed.
 This commission is known to delegators beforehand and can only be changed according to predefined constraints (see [section](delegators-faq.md#choosing-a-validator) below).

-In terms of risks, delegators' FX will be slashed if their validator misbehaves.
+In terms of risks, delegators' PUNDIAI will be slashed if their validator misbehaves.
 For more, see [Risks](delegators-faq.md#risks) section.

-To become delegators, FX holders need to send a "Delegate transaction" where they specify the amount of FX they want to stake and with which validator.
+To become delegators, PUNDIAI holders need to send a "Delegate transaction" where they specify the amount of PUNDIAI they want to stake and with which validator.
 A list of validators will be displayed in Pundi AIFX explorers ([mainnet](https://explorer.functionx.io/fxcore/validators)/[testnet](https://dhobyghaut-explorer.functionx.io)).
 Subsequently, if a delegator wants to unbond part or all of their stake, they will need to send an "Unbond transaction".
-Delegators will have to wait for 3 weeks to retrieve their FX after sending an "Unbond Transaction".
+Delegators will have to wait for 3 weeks to retrieve their PUNDIAI after sending an "Unbond Transaction".
 Delegators can also send a "Redelegate Transaction" to switch from one validator to another, without having to go through the 3 weeks waiting period.

 {% hint style="info" %}
 However,there is a limit to how frequent you can redelegate.
 For more information on [redelegation](delegators-faq.md#redelegation).